chanaMovshowich/WeatherApp/README.md

     - Create a `.env` file in the backend directory and add your WeatherAPI key:
       ```plaintext
       API_KEY=your_weather_api_key
+      PORT=5000
       ```
-4. Start the backend server:
+4. Start the server:
     ```bash
     npm start
     ```
-    The backend server will run on `http://localhost:5000` by default.
+    The server will run on `http://localhost:5000` by default.

 ### Frontend Setup
 1. Navigate to the frontend directory: